Navid-Ishaq/az-500-security-labs-deepdive/02-working-with-resource-tags--08-job-scenario-mcqs.md

+# 02 Working With Resource Tags

-# Point 8 of 9: 08 Job Scenario Mcqs
+## Point 8 of 9: Job Scenario MCQs for Interview Practice

-**Lab:** 02 Working With Resource Tags

-**Summary:** This section covers *08 job scenario mcqs* as part of the overall lab objective.
-It offers insights and applied understanding in the context of Azure Security best practices.
+Add 10+ MCQs that reflect real-world decision-making for Azure Admin/Security roles.
+Use characters, fictional companies, and common edge cases.